 Make sure that you also only choose high-quality hiking gear.
 This includes a trekking pole, rain jacket, compass, flashlight, and more.

 If you’re in the wilderness, you would not want your hiking gear to give up on you.
 You don’t want to have that uh-oh moment when you realize that you forgot to bring something important with you.
+The right multi-tool is an essential hiking companion.
+Small enough to fit in your pocket, it can be used in a pinch to fix gear, start a fire, and get you through all kinds of emergency situations.

 If you’re not confident about your stamina and hiking skills, like roping and carving, you need to practice this beforehand.
 Doing so ensures that you can figure out what you can do in case you encounter a hiccup during your trip.